Blue CapNot just a trace element supplement

 |Lambs under 30kg||5 mls||6 weeks|

 |Adult Sheep||10 mls||6 weeks|

 |Drum Size||Per 10ml Dose||Per year (9 Doses)|

 Every batch of Beachport Liquid Minerals product has an individual analysis by a NATA accredited Laboratory available.
-The table below are the target analysis results.
+The table below is the target analysis for Blue Cap.

 |Essential Elements||Target Result||Unit|

-This product also contains fulvic acid & kelp/seagrass extract.
+This product also contains electrolytes (via fulvic acid) & amino acids (via kelp/seagrass extract).

 Blue Cap is for the temperate climates of Australia.